Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Sensitivity and tenderness

 You can relieve these symptoms with a painkiller or a cold compress.
-The ache should decrease daily and resolve within several days after treatment.
+The pain should decrease daily and resolve within several days after treatment.

 You should contact a clinic if you experience these symptoms: